Click on any image

 This was built in 1855 and paid for either by subscription or by the local landowner, depending on which source is accurate.

-It's a monument to Sir William Wallace who is reputed to have stood on this spot as he watched Edward Longshanks' stables burning at Ayr, a few miles away on the coast.
+It's a monument to Sir William Wallace who is reputed to have stood on this spot as he watched Edward Longshanks' stables burning at Ayr, not many miles away on the coast.

 He's supposed to have said “These English, they barn weil.”